Lyoshikawa3914/WGU-Computer-Science-Capstone/README.md

 This is my capstone for WGU that uses image recognition to classify images of happy and sad people

-main.py is the UI that allows the users to drag and drop jpeg images into the app and display the image on the app.
+- main.py is the UI that allows the users to drag and drop jpeg images into the app and display the image on the app.
+- CapstoneUI.ipynb is the file that allows users to drop jpeg images in to the app and have that image classified by the trained    model
+- Capstone WGU.ipynb is the file that contains the training model that will classify happy and sad images